silver-radium/downrepo/README.md

 `downrepo` accepts two arguments:

 1. The URL of the repository to download
-2. The path to the sub-directory to download
+2. The folder name to download the repository to

 ## Issues